software-mansion/react-native-reanimated/README.md

 ## Examples

+The source code for the example (showcase) app is under the [`Example/`](https://github.com/kmagiera/react-native-reanimated/blob/master/Example/) directory.

-If you want to play with the API but don't feel like trying it on a real app, you can run the example project.
-Clone the repo, go to the `Example/` folder and run:
+In order to run it you need to pull in the repository, enter `Example/` folder and run:

 ```bash
   yarn install
 ```